 Monastic Heritage Center Opens to the Public

 May 7, 2011 marked the Grand Opening of the Monastic Heritage Center at the Monastery of the Holy Spirit in Conyers, Georgia.
-Friday night kicked off the celebration with a private donor recognition dinner that included a tour, entertainment, and several guest speakers including the Abbot and Vince Dooley.
+Friday night, we kicked off the celebration with a private donor recognition dinner that included a tour, entertainment, and several guest speakers including the Abbot and Vince Dooley.

 All this completes the first phase of the Monastery’s master plan to help the Monastery become self sustaining.

-Financially, the project has received only 50-60% of the cost in donations and hopes to soon get to 100% so they can begin the process of building a new retreat house.
+Financially, the project has received only 50-60% of the cost in donations.
+They hope to soon get to 100%, so they can begin the process of building a retreat house.
 Visit www.Trappist.net to learn how you can support the Monastery’s Capital Campaign.

 Read the full write up on the Monastery’s website here.

-Read the Georgia Bulletin article, and view their image gallery.
+Read the Georgia Bulletin article, and view their image gallery of the grand openning event.

 Back to www.JonesPierce.com